-The SIDtoday Files is where The Intercept will be releasing articles from SIDtoday, an internal publication of the National Security Agency.
-The articles are written in accessible, non-technical language and offer a window into the NSA’s culture and operations.
-They originate from within the Signals Intelligence Directorate, or SID, the NSA’s core spying division, and were provided by whistleblower Edward Snowden.
+The SIDtoday Files is an Intercept project featuring newsletters from SIDtoday, an internal publication of the National Security Agency.
+The newsletters offer a window into the NSA’s culture and operations.
+They originated from within the Signals Intelligence Directorate, or SID, the NSA’s core spying division, and were provided to The Intercept by whistleblower Edward Snowden.

-We’ll be releasing these files in large batches, starting with articles from the period after SIDtoday’s inception in March 2003.
-The articles will be subjected to editorial evaluation, legal review, research, reporting, and redaction, described in this overview.
-They will be accompanied by related Intercept news articles when appropriate.
+The Intercept released these files in large batches, starting with newsletters from the period after SIDtoday’s inception in March 2003 and ending with 2006.
+The newsletters were published by The Intercept after a process of evaluation, legal review, research, reporting, and redaction, described in this overview.
+They were accompanied by related Intercept news articles when appropriate.

-While we have focused on the parts of these documents we find most compelling, we anticipate readers will find other information of interest in the files we are sharing.
-If you see something interesting you’d like to share with us, please reach out as described below.
+While we focused on the parts of these documents that we found most compelling, we anticipated that readers would discover other information of interest in the files we shared.
+If you notice something you’d like to bring to our attention, please reach out as described below.